Why Emerging Managers matter: Access Capital Partners’ conviction built over three decades in European small cap buy-outs

 The case for emerging managers is sometimes framed as an argument about outperforming established firms.
 We believe the most compelling perspective is structural.
 Emerging managers are attractive because the conditions around their early stage often produce better alignment of interest and the highest degree of motivation.

 Not all emerging managers succeed in raising a debut fund.
 In fact, the majority fails to do so.
 Those who do succeed are usually battle hardened by tough fundraising and have made short term sacrifices to maximize long term gains.
-Access Capital Partners itself will only invest in a small proportion of its emerging manger deal flow, making each individual fund commitment a high conviction / rigorous due diligence exercise.
+Access Capital Partners itself will only invest in a small proportion of its emerging manager deal flow, making each individual fund commitment a high conviction / rigorous due diligence exercise.

 First generation funds outperforming later generations